Google Cloud integration

 images: ["eu.gcr.io/${PROJECT_ID}/sinergym:latest"]

-Writes in cache for quick updates (if an older container was already uploaded).
+Writes in cache for quick updates (if an older container has already been uploaded).

 Makes the container public within the Container Registry.